 On the downside, this kit comes with just one battery.
-Worse, the charger is pretty slow, so you can be left waiting if you forget to charge the battery ahead of time.
+What’s worse is that the charger is pretty slow, so you can be left waiting if you forget to charge the battery beforehand.
 Still, considering what you get for such an affordable price, we think this is one of the best cordless drill combo kits for the money.

 3. Milwaukee M18 2-Tool Combo Kit – Premium Choice

 There’s a massive difference between professional-quality power tools and consumer-level power tools.
-It’s a difference that’s represented by considerably higher prices, quality, and longevity.
-Tools such as the Milwaukee 2897-22 M18 2-Tool Combo Kit are professional-level tools that are built to work through tough conditions every day.
-And the five-year warranty provides some peace of mind that your investment is protected.
+It’s a difference represented by considerably higher prices, quality, and longevity.
+The cordless tools in the Milwaukee 2897-22 M18 2-Tool Combo Kit are professional-grade and built to work through tough conditions every day.
+And the five-year warranty provides peace of mind that your investment is protected.

 So, what do you get for the increased price?
 For starters, you get brushless motors.
-These are more efficient, longer-lasting, and more reliable than the older but cheaper brushed motors.
+They are more efficient, longer-lasting, and reliable than the older but cheaper brushed motors.
 They also produce loads of power.
-The Impact driver makes an impressive 1,800 inch-pounds of fastening torque.
+The Impact driver produces an impressive 1,800 inch-pounds of fastening torque.

-The drill is impressive too though.
-This hammer drill can deliver 1,200 inch-pounds of torque, which is considerably more than most of the drills we compared it against.
-It also spins at 2,000 RPM; once again placing it firmly at the head of the pack.
+The drill is also impressive; it can deliver 1,200 inch-pounds of torque, which is considerably more than most of the drills we tested.
+It also spins at 2,000 RPM, once again placing it firmly at the head of the pack.

-With efficient brushless motors and long-lasting five-amp-hour batteries, you’re rarely going to have tools dying on you.
-But those big batteries can make these tools quite heavy, so expect a workout!
+With efficient brushless motors and long-lasting 5-amp batteries, you’ll rarely have tools dying on you.
+However, the big batteries can make the tools quite heavy, so expect a workout!

 4. PORTER-CABLE Cordless Drill Combo Kit

-The PCCK604L2 Cordless Drill Combo Kit from PORTER-CABLE offers pretty decent specs for the price you pay, though a few key drawbacks kept this kit from cracking our top three.
+The PCCK604L2 Cordless Drill Combo Kit from PORTER-CABLE provides decent performance for the price you pay, though a few key drawbacks kept this kit from cracking our top three.

-These tools make respectable power.
-The impact driver produces 1,450 inch-pounds of torque while the drill produces 283 UWO at speeds up to 1,500 RPM.
+The impact driver produces 1,450 inch-pounds of torque, while the drill produces 283 UWO at speeds up to 1,500 RPM.
 You get a ½-inch chuck on the drill, allowing you to use larger bits and providing more torque.
-Both tools have LED lights and convenient bit storage built-in.
-Likewise, they’re both warrantied for three years.
+Both tools have LED lights and convenient storage for the bits built-in.
+Likewise, they both have 3-year warranties.

 5. CRAFTSMAN Cordless Drill Combo Kit

 CRAFTSMAN is a well-known name in tools, so we expected to like their CMCK200C2 Cordless Drill Combo Kit.
-Overall, they were decent tools, though a few flaws kept them from being some of our favorites.
-For instance, the drill chuck never gets tight enough to really hold onto a bit, which results in a frustrating amount of dropped bits.
-Likewise, the batteries have a very short lifespan, so you’re constantly needing to pause your work while they recharge.
+Overall, the drills performed okay, but a few flaws kept them from being some of our favorites.
+For instance, the drill chuck never gets tight enough to hold onto a bit, which results in a frustrating number of dropped bits.
+Likewise, the batteries have a very short lifespan, so you constantly need to pause your work while recharging.

-Still, there were plenty of things we liked about this combo kit.
-First, the tools themselves make a respectable amount of power.
-From the drill, you get 280 UWO and a max speed of 1,500 RPM.
+Still, there were plenty of things we liked about the Craftsman kit.
+First, the tools produce a respectable amount of power.
+You get 280 UWO and a max speed of 1,500 RPM from the drill.
 The impact driver produces 1,460 inch-pounds of torque, making it even more powerful than the DeWalt at the top of our list.
 Granted, this kit is also more expensive, even though we don’t think it offers quite as much.

 6. Bosch Power Tools Combo Kit

 This 12V combo kit from Bosch includes a drill and impact driver that are much smaller than the other models we tested.
-On the same note, they’re nowhere near as powerful, with the impact driver topping out at just 265 inch-pounds of torque and 1,300 RPM.
-But if you often find yourself working in cramped spaces, then the small size of this kit might be perfect for your needs.
+On the same note, they’re nowhere near as powerful, with the impact driver topping at just 265 inch-pounds of torque and 1,300 RPM.
+But if you often find yourself working in cramped spaces, the small size of the tools might be perfect for your needs.

-Along with the smaller form comes less weight.
-These tools each weigh less than two pounds, making them as maneuverable as power tools get.
-Since you’re likely to use these in some tight areas, which are often poorly lit, both tools have built-in LEDs.
-But considering how underpowered these tools are, we think they’re overpriced, so they’re definitely not one of our top choices.
+Along with the smaller design comes less weight; the drills weigh less than 2 pounds.
+Since you’re likely to use them in tight, poorly lit areas, both tools have built-in LEDs.
+But considering how underpowered the Bosch drills are, we think they’re overpriced.

 7. Makita Cordless 2-Pc.
 Combo Kit

-Both the drill and impact driver in this kit have built-in LEDs to illuminate your workspace.
-You’ll also find that they both weigh less than three pounds with a battery.
+The drill and impact driver have built-in LEDs to illuminate your workspace.
+You’ll also find that they both weigh less than 3 pounds with a battery.
 But that’s not enough to earn a path back into our good graces.
-With an impact driver that produces just 970 inch-pounds of torque, we need to see some more power before this kit seems useful.
+With an impact driver that produces just 970 inch-pounds of torque, the kit will limit the number of jobs you can complete.

 8. SKIL 2-Tool Combo Kit

-Despite the lack of power, there were a few things we liked about these SKIL tools.
-First, both the drill and impact driver have built-in LEDs and belt clips for your convenience.
-Even better, this kit is covered by a five-year limited warranty.
+Despite the lack of power, we liked a few things about these SKIL tools.
+First, the tools have built-in LEDs and belt clips for your convenience.
+Even better, the kit is covered by a 5-year limited warranty.

-But these pros are outweighed by the numerous cons.
-We already discussed the lack of power, but this kit was lacking in other ways as well.
+However, these pros are outweighed by the numerous cons.
+We already discussed the lack of power, but this kit was also lacking in other ways.
 For instance, it contains a single battery, which means your work will be on hold while waiting for it to charge.
-Also, no carrying case or bits are included, which came with most of the other kits we’re comparing.
+Also, no carrying case or bits are included, which were included in most of the brands we tested.

 9. WORKPRO Cordless Drill Combo Kit

-We were content with all of the extras included with the WORKPRO W004572A Cordless Drill Combo Kit.
-Not only do you get a drill and an impact driver, you get two batteries, the one-hour fast charger, a set of drill bits, and a set of screwdriver bits.
-But it’s the tools themselves that fell short for us.
+We were happy with the extras included in the WORKPRO W004572A Cordless Drill Combo Kit.
+You get a drill and an impact driver, two batteries, a one-hour fast charger, a set of drill bits, and a set of screwdriver bits.
+But it’s the tools that fell short for us.

-To start, these tools are underpowered.
-They may be 20V tools, but they don’t produce as much power as their similarly powered competition.
-The impact driver produces just 1,150 inch-pounds of torque and the drill is maxed out at 220 inch-pounds.
-Not exactly earth-shattering numbers.
+To start, the drills are underpowered.
+They may be 20V tools but don’t produce as much power as their similarly powered competition.
+The impact driver produces just 1,150 inch-pounds of torque, and the drill is maxed out at 220 inch-pounds.

 Making matters worse, the battery life is pretty dismal.
-Though these batteries are each two amp-hours, they died with less use than lower-capacity batteries from competitors.
-Add to that the fact that these tools are heavier and bulkier than other models and it’s easy to see why this combo kit is placed towards the bottom of our list.
+Though the batteries are each two amp-hours, they died quicker than the lower-capacity batteries from competitors.
+Add to that the fact that these tools are heavier and bulkier than other models, and it’s easy to see why this combo kit is placed towards the bottom of our list.

 10. Ridgid X4 R9602 Drill Set

 Ridgid makes many high-quality tools, but the X4 R9602 Drill Set didn’t impress us.
-To be fair, these tools are powerful, but that’s their only saving grace.
-The impact driver produces 1,750 inch-pounds of torque and the drill makes 535 inch-pounds.
+To be fair, the driver and drill are powerful, but that’s their only saving grace.
+The impact driver produces 1,750 inch-pounds of torque, and the drill makes 535 inch-pounds.
 Pretty decent, but other drawbacks prevented this kit from climbing the ranks of our list.

-Ridgid tools are covered by a lifetime warranty.
-Problem is, it’s only honored if the tool was purchased from the Home Depot, so this warranty is near-useless.
-Other problems become apparent as soon as you hold these tools.
+A lifetime warranty covers the Ridgid tools, but it’s only honored if the kit was purchased at Home Depot.
+Other problems become apparent as soon as you hold the tools.
 They’re pretty hefty compared to the competition.
-The whole kit weighs over 10 pounds, while other kits we tested weighed as little as seven.
+The whole kit weighs over 10 pounds, while other kits we tested weighed as little as 7 pounds.

-You don’t get any carrying case or convenient extras with this Ridgid kit.
-Despite this, it’s more expensive than many other kits we tested.
+You don’t get a carrying case or convenient extras with the Ridgid kit.
+Despite that, it’s more expensive than many brands we tested.
 For the money, we think you’re better off going with the DeWalt kit, and DeWalt will honor their warranty no matter where you purchased it.

-If you’ve purchased a cordless drill combo kit before, then you know what to expect.
-But if this is the first time you’ve ever looked into these tools, then the number of specs and information that you find can be overwhelming, making it hard to figure out where to start.
+If you’ve purchased a cordless drill combo kit before, you know what to expect.
+But if this is the first time you’ve ever looked into these tools, the number of specs and information you find can be overwhelming.

 That’s precisely why we wrote this buyer’s guide.
-We’re going to cover the most important things you need to know so that you can feel confident deciding which of these kits to buy.
+We will cover the most important characteristics you need to know so that you can feel confident you’ll select the ideal combo kit.